storypurpose/storypurpose/src/pages/blog/2020-04-18-setting-up-jira-connection-details.md

   - product
   - setup
 ---
-Details to be added later.
+Details to be added later - TBD.